• Skip to primary navigation

 ➜ How long does dandelion honey last?

-If you pick dandelion flower heads in spring, the honey will last until winter of the same year.
+If you harvest dandelion flower heads in the spring, your homemade honey can easily last until winter of the same year.

 ➜ Picking dandelions

-• Pick up the dandelions when they are in full bloom.
-The dandelion season lasts from the middle of April until the middle of May in the Czech Republic; it depends on the local weather and your geographical area.
+• Pick dandelions when they are in full bloom, ideally from mid-April to mid-May in the Czech Republic.
+The exact timing depends on your local weather and elevation.

-• Later in the day, bees hungry for nectar tend to swarm in the flowers.
-However, we need the dandelion nectar for our homemade honey, so it’s good to be quick and pick the dandelion blossoms up before noon.
-Don’t be so mean; leave some flowers for the bees, too!
+• Later in the day, bees become more active and start gathering nectar from the blooms.
+Since we also need that precious nectar for our homemade syrup, try to pick the flowers before noon.
+But do not take them all—be kind and leave some blossoms for the bees, too!

 More tasty recipes: